 The Chicago Cultural Center is housed in a stunning Landmark Building from the 1800s.
 Really the building itself is the main draw of the center and is one of the most beautiful in the city.
 Two Large domed ceilings, Carved out f pink Marble and glazed with stunning Tiffany Glass are the centerpieces.
 Elaborate Marble Staircases, Mosaics, Murals, and ornate pillars flourish the building with a sense of grandeur.

-Inside are an ever-changing selection of cultural exhibits focusing on Diverse Contemporary art mainly from local artists.
+Inside is an ever-changing selection of cultural exhibits focusing on Diverse Contemporary art mainly from local artists.
 These can be interesting but are rarely must-sees unless it is something of specific interest to you.

 Regardless, with an entry fee of $0, everyone should take a look at the center and marvel at the stunning architecture.
 There are many other amazing Free things to do in Chicago, take a look at more here.